 Winter Carnivals in the Adirondacks

-- Frozen Fire & Lights takes place in the village of Inlet.
-Gather around the bonfire and enjoy delicious treats after an afternoon of sledding, ice-skating and Adirondack cross-country skiing.
-Watch a spectacular fireworks display in Arrowhead Park at dusk.
+Held the last Saturday of February, Frozen Fire & Lights brings tons of family-friendly winter fun to the village of Inlet.
+Gather around a bonfire and enjoy delicious treats after an afternoon of sledding, ice-skating and Adirondack cross-country skiing.
+Decorate a kite, race down a hill on a cardboard sled, and complete the day with a spectacular fireworks display in Arrowhead Park.

 The Raquette Lake Winter Carnival offers two full days of family fun in mid-February.
 Get your adrenaline pumping by taking part in the snowshoe relay, snow dodgeball game, and tug-o-war competition.
 See how far you can toss a frying pan, or hit a hole in one playing ice golf on Raquette Lake.
 Curious what real lumberjacks are all about?
 Stop by the timed cross-cut and chainsaw competitions to see them in action!
 When the chill of the day starts to seep in, warm up by the bonfire and get ready for the evening's firework display.

 President's Week brings SnoCade to Indian Lake, and snowmobiles take center stage!
 It's a week packed with unique events and features, like community snow sculptures, the Meet and Greet Snowmobile outing, guided snowmobile rides, a fry pan toss, outdoor human foosball, cardboard and duct tape sled races, a snowshoe softball tournament, and more.
 When you tire of the outdoors, gather indoors at the Winter Wonderland Craft Show, Community Knit In, live music and comedy performances, and several community dinners.